particle-iot/docs/src/content/tutorials/topics/maker-kit.md

 </body>
 ```

-If you get data that looks like the data below, your URL is not formed correctly:
+If it looks like the data below, your URL is not formed correctly:
 ```
 <body copyright="All data copyright agencies listed below and NextBus Inc 2016.">
 <Error shouldRetry="false">